nrfconnect/sdk-nrf/doc/nrf/libraries/others/nrf_profiler.rst

 *****************

 The nRF Profiler is integrated with Zephyr's :ref:`zephyr:shell_api` module.
-When the shell is turned on, an additional subcommand set (:command:`nrf_profiler`) is added.
+You can use the :kconfig:option:`CONFIG_NRF_PROFILER_SHELL` option to add an additional subcommand set (:command:`nrf_profiler`) to the shell.
+The option is enabled by default.

 This subcommand set contains the following commands: